Ibish-DCI-STUDENT/warehouse/README.md

 ## Planned Features:
 - A user system with roles and permissions for listing and placing orders.
 - Maintain the stock of a warehouse.
--Order items from the warehouse.
+- Order items from the warehouse.
--Reporting.
+- Reporting.

 ## Implemented Features:
 - None at the moment